ardhi/Leaflet.MousePosition/README.md

 `latFormatter:` Custom function to format the latitude value.
 Defaults to undefined

-`prefix:` A string to be appended to the coordinates.
+`prefix:` A string to be prepended to the coordinates.
 Defaults to the empty string ‘’.